woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.4.8 - XXX =
+* Fix - Help tips in variations admin.
+* Fix - API - Fixed customer count method.
+* Fix - Locale switching for city field.
+* Fix - Notice in wc_nav_menu_items when endpoint is not set.
+* Fix - Loading of correct variation prices when display is true and false in the same page load.
+* Fix - Shipping priority for methods with colons in the name.
+* Fix - Saving of passwords with '&' inside.
+* Fix - Remove double escaping of coupon descriptions.
+* Fix - Settings API default value should not apply if value of option is 0 .
+* Fix - Avoid potential PHP Fatals by avoiding premature script enqueues.
+* Fix - Pass mimes when checking file type .
+* Tweak - API - Added refunded_item_id on GET orders/<id>/refunds endpoint.

 = 2.4.7 - 21/09/2015 =
 * Fix - Handle Switzerland in get_european_union_countries.